scalar/scalar/packages/proxy-server/README.md

 fastify.all('/', proxyFetch)
 ```

-However, if you start getting `ERR_INVALID_STATE` or CONTENT errors your server might not be able
+However, if you start getting `ERR_INVALID_STATE` or `Content Encoding Error` errors your server
-to handle the encoding.
-A simple workaround is just to remove the `accept-encoding` header like so:
+might not be able to handle the encoding.
+A simple workaround is just to remove the `accept-encoding`
+header like so:

 ```ts
 import { proxyFetch } from '@scalar/proxy-server'